 SAGE Musings: Geoscientist Biographical Sketchespublished Jun 28, 2017

-If you're part of the SAGE 2YC "Faculty as Change Agents" project, you have access to Jan's collection of geoscientist biographical sketches, in our Change Agent workspace.
+The SAGE 2YC "Faculty as Change Agents" project has a collection of geoscientist biographical sketches on our page about developing students' science identity.
 I know that a number of faculty Change Agents are also collecting biographical sketches of your own former 2YC geoscience students.
 In addition, a number of professional organizations have collections of geoscientist biographical sketches.
 Here are a few that I know about....

 In the geosciences, broadly speaking:

 - Earth Science World, the Sloan Career Cornerstone Center, and Geotimes all have collections of geoscientist biographical sketches.